AmeerRizvi/xdeployer/README-xdeploy-add-nginx-domain.md

 ```

 The script requires the following fields:

 - `domain`: The domain name for the Nginx configuration
 - `port`: The port your application is running on
+- `hostname`: The hostname or IP address to proxy to (defaults to "127.0.0.1" if not provided)

 ## How It Works